cchdo/exchange/docs/common.rst

 Data Lines
 ----------
 The data lines occur directly after the unit line.
-Each line of data contains :unicode_info:`,` seperated values of related data.
+Each line of data contains :unicode_info:`,` separated values of related data.
 Each data point of the data line may contain any combination of characters from U+0020 to U+007F except a :unicode_info:`,`.
 Like the `Parameter and Unit Lines`_, a trailing comma MUST NOT be included at the end of each line.
-Data points for each parameter of the `Parameter and Unit Lines`_ must be in the same column as that paratemer, i.e. the same number of commas occur before the parameter label and the datum.
+Data points for each parameter of the `Parameter and Unit Lines`_ must be in the same column as that parameter, i.e. the same number of commas occur before the parameter label and the datum.

 Numeric data which occurs on the data lines MUST only contain numbers, spaces, an optional decimal marker, and an optional negative sign.
-All whitespace within data lines has no symantic meaning.
+All whitespace within data lines has no semantic meaning.
 Integers may be represented as bare numerals with no decimal marker.
 All real numeric data (i.e. data that are real numbers) MUST be decimal and MUST represent their decimal mark using a :unicode_info:`.`.
 For both negative real numbers and integers, prepend a :unicode_info:`-` to the numeric portion, positive real numbers MUST NOT be prefixed by a :unicode_info:`+`.